zhuqinfeng1999/zhuqinfeng1999.github.io/_pages/about.md

 <p align="justify">
 I am a Ph.D. student at Xi'an Jiaotong-Liverpool University and University of Liverpool, where I had been very fortunate to be advised by <a href="https://scholar.xjtlu.edu.cn/en/persons/LeiFan">Dr. Lei Fan</a>.
 I received the degree of Master of Research in Computer Science from the University of Liverpool, Liverpool, U.K., in 2023.

-My research interests mainly lie on deep learning, especially in multi-modal information fusion, 3D computer vision, semantic segmentation, and data augmentation.
+My research interests mainly lie on deep learning, especially in remote sensing, multi-modal information fusion, 3D computer vision, semantic segmentation, and data augmentation.
 </p>

 <u>I am always open to collaboration!</u>